jkanev/samadhi/README.md

 **A topological 2D-display showing activities like ripples on a pond.** When displaying time series data from spacial sources, there's a trade-off between showing a map but only the current moment (like in voltage mappings), or showing the history but not the spacial layout (like in a curve display). *Radiant Ripples* is a topological display, visualising relative variance per channel by constantly expanding ripples of different frequency.
 ![Image: Radiant Ripples Tab](doc/main-window-radiant-ripples.png) Ripples are expanding and fading.
 High-variance channels will produce many ripples, low variance channels few, or none.
 That way both topology (map layout) and history (two seconds of ripples, configurable) are combined.
-The ripples are colour-coded with a nautical colour scheme (starboard — green, portside — red, bow — yellow, stern — blue).
+The ripples are colour-coded with a medical/nautical colour scheme (see under Data below).

 |                               Frontal                              |                                  Left Temporal                                 |                              Occipetal                                 |                              Parietal                                 |
 |:------------------------------------------------------------------:|:------------------------------------------------------------------------------:|:----------------------------------------------------------------------:|:---------------------------------------------------------------------:|